High-dimensional regression with potential prior information on variable importance: Numerical experiments

 \subsection{Quality of ordering}

-In order to see the effect of different variable orderings on the performance of the model, we sample orderings weighted by a vector $\rho \in [0,1]^p$ of probabilities.
+In order to see the effect of different variable orderings on the performance of the model, we sample orderings weighted by a vector $\rho \in [0,1]^p$ of probabilities using the \texttt{sample} function in \texttt{R} \citep{R} supplied with the $\rho$ as the \texttt{prob} argument.
+This uses so-called size-biased sampling as described in \citet{pitman2015size}.
 For example, a neutral (or uninformative) ordering would have this vector as $( 1/p, \ldots, 1/p)$ (where $p$ is the number of variables), as all permutations are equally likely.

 After a model has been constructed, with a true support $S$, we specify the $j$th entry of $\rho$ for $j = 1, \ldots, p$ by

 where $\eta > 0$ is the `probability ratio'.
 A choice of $\eta > 1$ means that the ordering is more likely to favour signal variables (meaning the ordering is likely to be useful), whereas $\eta <1$ means the ordering will prefer non-signal variables (meaning that the ordering will be actively unhelpful).
 The vector $\rho$ is used as the weight vector for sampling a permutation which was then used as the ordering.